Jacks or Better Video Poker

 |Jacks or Better||1||1||1||1||1|

-Like online blackjack and other skill based games which require players to make decisions, online video poker can be broken down mathematically to arrive at the optimal play for any given scenario.
+Like other skill-based online casino games which require players to make decisions, video poker can be broken down mathematically to arrive at the optimal play.
+Most of the decisions you’ll face in Jacks or Better are straightforward.

-Fortunately for players who are averse to memorization or mentally calculation, most of the decisions you’ll face in Jacks or Better casinos are simple and straightforward.
-When you’re dealt a pat five card hand – that is, a hand which is already made and will result in a payout – you’ll almost always be holding onto those cards and collecting the sure profit.
-On the other hand, when you have a slew of low, unconnected cards in front of you, drawing a new five card hand is only natural.
+When you’re dealt a pat five-card hand – that is, a hand which is already made and will result in a payout – you’ll almost always be holding onto those cards and collecting the sure profit.
+On the other hand, when you have low, unconnected cards in front of you, drawing a new five-card hand is only natural.

 Making the Right Decisions

-You hold two possibilities at the moment, with a small pair of 6s already made, along with four out of the five diamonds you need to form a flush.
+You hold two possibilities now, with a small pair of 6s already made, along with four out of the five diamonds you need to form a flush.

 - Some players hold onto the small pair in this spot, discarding the other three cards and hoping to land a third 6 for three of a kind.

-- Others will always elect to hold the four flush and draw a single card, looking to spike the fifth diamond and make their flush.
+- Others will always hold the four-flush and draw a single card, looking to spike the fifth diamond and make their flush.

-While both options appear to be palatable, mathematical analysis has demonstrated that the most profitable play in this scenario is to draw for the flush.
-Again echoing the game of blackjack, knowing how to navigate these close edges successfully in Jacks or Better casinos is what separates the losing and break-even players from those who are capable of consistently generating profits.
+Mathematical analysis has demonstrated that the most profitable play in this scenario is to draw for the flush.
+Knowing how to navigate these close edges successfully in Jacks or Better casinos is what separates the losing and break-even players from those who are capable of consistently generating profits.